BetterMuSeek

 Gamut

 Gamut Music is a respected brand in the realm of gut strings.
-They produce gut strings for a variety of instruments, including classical guitars, adhering to historical techniques and materials.
+They produce gut strings for various instruments, including classical guitars, adhering to historical techniques and materials.

 Image by Gamut